Regularized limits of Stokes matrices, isomonodromy deformation and crystal basis: Introduction and main results

-One main application (and the motivation) of the closure of Stokes matrices is to understand the analysis and geometry in the WKB approximation of equation \eqref{introeq}, which will be placed in our follow up works.
-In this paper, we will give some applications of the above analysis results in other subjects: the Stokes matrices have appeared in many fields of mathematics and physics, but the difficult in practical application is that in general they don't have explicit expression.
-However, since the problems, to which Stokes phenomenon applies, usually depend on a parameter $u\in\h_{\rm reg}$ in an isomonodromy/isospectral way, and structures in question are preserved under taking the closure of Stokes matrices, thus one can use the closed formula at a caterpillar point to study them.
-Therefore, Theorem \ref{mainthm} provides a framework that brings manipulable analysis tools to many seemingly disparate fields.
-In particular, it enables us to give \begin{itemize} \item the first explicit linearization of dual Poisson Lie groups for $U(n)$; \item a complex analysis realization of crystals in the representation of $\frak{gl}_n$. \end{itemize} In the rest of the introduction, let us give more details on the two applications, with a stress on the fact that the involved structures (either the quantum and classical RLL relations or the crystals) we are interested in are preserved under the closure of Stokes matrices.
+The Stokes matrices of the system \eqref{introisoStokeseq1}-\eqref{introisoStokeseq2} or the confluent hypergeometric system \eqref{introeq} have appeared in many fields of mathematics and physics, but the difficult in practical application is that in general they don't have explicit expression.
+However, since the problems, to which Stokes phenomenon applies, usually depend on the parameter $u$ in an isomonodromy/isospectral way, and the structures in question are preserved under taking the regularized limit of Stokes matrices in $\widetilde{\frak t_{\rm reg}}(\mathbb{R})$, thus one can use the closed formula at the caterpillar point $u_{\rm cat}$ and then to study the problems via the isomonodromy approach.
+See the applications in Poisson geometry and representation theory given in the following.
+Therefore, Theorem \ref{mainthm} provides a framework that brings manipulable analysis tools to many seemingly disparate fields, and more importantly, helps to solve some open analysis problems for the confluent hypergeometric system \eqref{introeq} and the associated isomonodromy deformation equations.
+In particular, it enables us to give/understand \begin{itemize} \item the first explicit linearization of dual Poisson Lie groups for $U(n)$, see Theorem \ref{eBoalchthm}; \item a realization of crystals in the representation of $\frak{gl}_n$ via the WKB approximation of the quantum Stokes matrices, see Theorem \ref{WKBthm}, and more importantly an algebraic characterization of the WKB approximation by explicit $\frak{gl}_n$-crystals, see Conjecture \ref{conj2}; \item a realization of the cactus group actions on the $\frak{gl}_n$-crystals as a wall-crossing phenomenon of the regularized limit of Stokes matrices in the De Concini-Procesi space $\widetilde{\frak t_{\rm reg}}(\mathbb{R})$, see Theorem \ref{cactusact}; \item the geometry of spectral networks in the WKB approximation of equation \eqref{introeq} and its relation with cluster algebras and Cauchy interlacing inequality \cite{ANXZ}; \item the boundary conditions and the asymptotic expansion of generic $\frak{gl}_n(\mathbb{C})$ valued solutions of the nonlinear isomonodromy deformation equation, which is a generalization of Jimbo's formula \cite{Jimbo} from the Painlev\'{e} VI to higher rank case \cite{TangXu}.
+As applications, we construct some algebraic solutions and obtain a connection formula of the nonlinear isomonodromy deformation equation \cite{Xu3, TangXu}. \end{itemize}